Bayani Casimiro: Death

 Bayani Casimiro Sr. died on February 27, 1989 in Manila, Philippines and he has a final resting place at the Loyola Memorial Park in Sucat, Paranaque City.

-Tribute & Legacy
+Tribute and legacy

-His most prominent role in later years was as the father of Enteng Kabisote (Vic Sotto) in the popular sitcom Okey Ka Fairy Ko!.
+His most prominent role in later years was as the father of Enteng Kabisote (Vic Sotto) in the popular sitcom Okay Ka, Fairy Ko!.
 Casimiro died less than two years into the run of Okey Ka Fairy Ko.
 His son, Bayani Casimiro, Jr., soon joined the cast as Prinsipe ng Kahilingan.
 In obvious tribute to his father, Casimiro Jr.'s character would perform a brief tap dance upon his every entrance and exit.

 Personal life

 Casimiro's widow, Nieves Manuel, would later marry Chiquito Pangan's brother, Rene Pangan.
 She died in 2006.